UMAprotocol/docs/docs/synthetic-tokens/explainer.md

 ## Priceless Synthetic Tokens

-Synthetic tokens are the first type of priceless contracts developers can create with UMA.
+The first type of priceless contract developers can use on UMA is for creating synthetic tokens.

 Priceless synthetic tokens are synthetic tokens that are securely collateralized without an on-chain price feed.
 These tokens are designed with mechanisms to incentivize token sponsors (those who create synthetic tokens) to properly collateralize their positions.
-These mechanisms include a liquidation and dispute process that allows token holders to be rewarded for identifying improperly collateralized [token sponsor](synthetic-tokens/glossary.md#token-sponsor) positions.
+These mechanisms include a liquidation and dispute process that allows tokenholders to be rewarded for identifying improperly collateralized [token sponsor](synthetic-tokens/glossary.md#token-sponsor) positions.
 The dispute process relies on an optimistic oracle, the UMA [DVM](synthetic-tokens/glossary.md#dvm), to settle disputes regarding liquidations.

 To ensure that the rewards for liquidations and disputes are economical (i.e. worth the gas/transaction cost to liquidate or dispute), deployers of this financial contract template can set a minimum sponsor size.
 This is the minimum number of tokens that a token sponsor must have created against the contract.